 The payment of the co-financing will be made in two stages: The first payment is made upon course registration and the second upon proof of completion of the course.
 Both payments each correspond to 50% of the guaranteed co-financing.

 In justified cases (e.g. SMEs need liquidity for course costs immediately), payments of a maximum of 80% of the co-financing are possible upon course registration.
 In this way we want to take into account the current special situation of the Swiss economy.

-In order to participate in the programme, applicants (employers or employees and learners) must submit a short application using the online form during the year 2020.
+In order to participate in the programme, applicants (employers or employees and learners) submitted a short application during the year 2020.
 We are not currently accepting candidates.
 Keep an eye on the site as we will be reopening the Boost programme in the spring 2021.

 This will be screened and processed by a panel.
 Representatives of the programme sponsors (digitalswitzerland, Gebert Rüf Foundation and Hirschmann Foundation). sit on the committee.
 The task of the committee is to direct the limited resources to where the greatest added value is created by the programme.

 Applications will be screened on an ongoing basis in order to provide applicants with feedback as soon as possible.
 The application is submitted via an online form, in which basic information on the applicant and the training project must be provided.
 A comprehensive range of further training courses can be found at www.weiterbildung.swiss.

 All information will be kept confidential and will only be used for the implementation of this programme.